OkayJeff5/ImDy/README.md

 - engine.py
 ```

-2. Run ``python convert.py`` to convert the raw data into a different format with per-sample pickle files including axis-angle format SMPL parameters, joints, and markers.
+2. Run ``python convert.py; python generate_cand.py`` to convert the raw data into a different format with per-sample pickle files including axis-angle format SMPL parameters, joints, and markers.
 The torques stored are acquired by summing two consecutive torques in the simulation.